ymuichiro/symbol/mkdocs/pages/en/userbook/wallet/create-profile.md

 * A password to protect access and encrypt the profile contents.
 * Optional metadata, such as a profile name and password hint, for user convenience.

-Profiles keep things organized and separate, and you can have multiple profiles on the same machine.
+Profiles help keep things organized and separate, and you can have multiple profiles on the same machine.
 For example, one for personal use and one for work, each with its own accounts and settings.

 ## Prerequisites

 * Make sure you have installed the Symbol Desktop Wallet.
-If you haven’t done that yet, see the [Installing the Wallet](./install.md) guide.
+If you have not done that yet, see the [Installing the Wallet](./install.md) guide.

 ## How to Create a Profile